travellocal/armstrong-react/readme.md

 leftOverlayText and rightOverlayText are now leftOverlayContent and rightOverlayContent.
 They also accept either a string or an element

+#### Form - Checkbox

+CheckboxInput now takes "labelContent" which can be a string or a component.
+Previously it only supported a "label" string

 ## Introduction

 A library of components for React/SCSS interface development.